-Two Fifty West 81st is an iconic, stately building that draws inspiration from the Upper West Side’s elegant pre-war apartment buildings.
-Its elegant and classical silhouette is further enhanced by details like decorative window openings, limestone finishes, handmade brick, and articulated frieze details.
+Two Fifty West 81st, a remarkable and majestic building, draws its inspiration from the elegant pre-war apartment buildings that define the Upper West Side.
+Its iconic and classical design is further enhanced by exquisite details like limestone finishes, handmade brick, decorative window openings, and articulated frieze details.

-Where Two Fifty West 81st really shines, however, are in its amenities.
-The multi-purpose Sports Court is ideal for informal entertaining.
-The Children’s Playroom contains a colorful “imagination forest.”
-The Fitness Center is outfitted with Technogym and Peloton equipment, and even features a special Golf Simulator Room for perfecting your swing.
-The Music Recording and Practice Studio includes a selection of state-of-the-art instruments, a mixing board, and a sound booth.
+But what truly sets Two Fifty West 81st apart are its world-class amenities.
+The multi-purpose Sports Court is ideal for informal entertaining, while the Children’s Playroom features a colorful “imagination forest.”
+The Fitness Center is equipped with the latest Technogym and Peloton equipment and features a special Golf Simulator Room for perfecting your swing.
+The Music Recording and Practice Studio is equipped with state-of-the-art instruments, a mixing board, and a sound booth.
 The Library Lounge is a sophisticated retreat that boasts a curated book selection and a charming terrace space.
-Or, enjoy open-air dining on the building’s rooftop Sky Terrace.
-No matter your interests, there is a space within Two Fifty West 81st that will appeal to your sensibilities.
+Or, indulge in open-air dining on the rooftop Sky Terrace.
+There is a space within Two Fifty West 81st that caters to everyone’s preferences.

-Located at the geographical center of the Upper West Side, Two Fifty West 81st offers immediate access to the best transportation, education, shopping, and dining destinations New York City has to offer.
-Its picturesque, tree-lined street connects Central Park to Riverside Park along the Hudson River, making this building one of the most desirable in all of Manhattan.
+Ideally located at the geographical center of the Upper West Side, Two Fifty West 81st provides immediate access to New York City’s top transportation, education, shopping, and dining destinations.
+The picturesque, tree-lined street connects Central Park to Riverside Park along the Hudson River, further adding to the allure of this desirable Manhattan building.